How did the Chamber get started?

 How do I join the Chamber?

-It’s as easy as filling out an application and paying the dues depending on your type of membership.
-Call Kathy Fowler at 308-627-3895 or e-mail: and an application will be sent to you.
 The link is an online, printable application in pdf form, requiring Adobe Reader.
 To download an application, click here.

 Why should I Join?
 Besides being a part of the only group focused on the betterment of Johnson Lake?